urvin-compliance/caracal/README.md

 ## Units

-OpenXML uses three basic units.
+OpenXML uses a few basic units.

+**Points**
+Most spacing declarations are measured in full points.

 **Half Points**
 All font sizes are measure in half points.
 A font size of 24 is equivalent to 12pt.

+**Eighth Points**
+Borders are measured in 1/8 points.
+A border size of 4 is equivalent to 0.5pt.

 **Twips**
 A twip is 1/20 of a point.
 Word documents are printed at 72dpi.
 1in == 72pt == 1440 twips.
 In Word documents, pixels are equivalent to twips.